SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/best_practices.md

 The process of tagging and pushing an image to the registry is described in the [Spin Getting Started Guide](getting_started).

+### Test

 ### Be careful using the `:latest` tag

 Be careful when using the `:latest` tag, as it confuses many new (and experienced!) users, and may not work the way you expect.
+Below, we describe two common issues with the `:latest` tag.
+Note that the same behavior will happen for any tag that is reused, including explicit version tags.

+1\.
 Contrary to the name, the label `:latest` is ambiguous, and may actually be 'latest' from the last time you downloaded the code, 18 months ago.

-For example, if you run a service based on `someimage:latest`, the Docker daemon will only download that image if it's not present in the local image cache.
+If your service is based on the `someimage:latest` image, the Docker daemon will first look for the image in the local image cache on the node.
+If the cache contains an image that matches, Docker will use that.

-If a new version of `someimage:latest` is uploaded to Dockerhub or the Spin registry, Docker has no way to know that the image was updated on the remote registry.
-As far as the Docker daemon on the node is concerned, it already had the `:latest` image cached on the node, and therefore doesn’t need to check the registry.

-Note that if you update an image, and re-use a version tag, Docker will still use the cached image on the node.
+Docker will not look for a new image on the registry by default, so if you uploaded a new version of `someimage:latest` to Dockerhub or the Spin registry, Docker will not see it.
+Docker can also be told to pull down an image (See below).

+2\.
 Furthermore, remember that `:latest` changes over time.
 If your service has replicas on multiple Docker hosts, one replica may be running `:latest` from September, while a second node may be running `:latest` from July.

-We recommend using explict version numbers, such as `:v1.2.3` or a date format such as `:v20180809` instead of `:latest`, an that you update the tag for any changes.
+We recommend using **explict version numbers**, such as `:v1.2.3` or a date format such as `:v20180809` instead of `:latest`, an that you **update the tag for any changes**.

 If you do use `:latest`: in your service, you can also use the label `io.rancher.container.pull_image: always` to tell Docker to always pull the latest version your `:latest` image.
-Note that a download will add a short delay to upgrade operations.
+This will add a short delay to upgrade operations.

 ## Version Control